contextfreeinfo/taca/README.md

 Even if you don't use a container, the Containerfile gives info on dependencies for building things.

-### Demo app
+### Demo apps

-Just one demo so far, made with Zig and support tools:
+See [the workflow file](.github/workflows/deploy.yml) for examples of how to build the demo apps, but they approximately build as follows:

 ```sh
 cd examples/zig/hi